 "Interactions between microbes and their hosts are central to both health and disease."

 Prior to joining Genentech in 2010, I was an Associate Professor at Stanford University School of Medicine.
 I was drawn to Genentech because of its focus on discovering and developing novel medicines through the use of cutting-edge science in a highly collaborative and goal-oriented environment.
-This is aligned with my passion in translating basic discoveries and understanding of microbial physiology and host-microbe interactions into novel medicine for patients with serious and life-threatening diseases.
-In addition to supervising research in my laboratory, I am responsible for setting research strategies, cross-functional coordination and oversight on target, drug discovery and development programs, as well as business development opportunities in infectious diseases and the microbiome.
+This is aligned with my passion in translating basic discoveries and understanding of microbial physiology and host-microbe interactions into transformative medicines for patients with serious and life-threatening diseases.
+In addition to supervising research in my laboratory, I am responsible for setting our research strategies, providing cross-functional coordination and oversights on target, drug discovery and development programs.
+I also oversee external collaboration opportunities in infectious diseases and microbiome-related therapies.

 Nature 2018, 561: 189–194

 Microbes impact human health and diseases by either promoting or disrupting homeostasis.
 Perturbation of homeostasis leads to the development of infectious diseases.
-Host-microbe interactions are complex and they shape the genetic architecture of both the host and the microbes.
-We seek to understand the genetic and molecular bases of these interactions, focusing initially on the gastrointestinal tract.
+Host-microbe interactions are complex and they shape the phenotypic manifestations of the underlying genetic architecture of both the host and the microbes.
+We employ interdisciplinary approaches to elucidate the environmental and genetic bases of these interactions, focusing initially on the gastrointestinal tract.
 In the past we have used the bacteria-C. elegans system I pioneered to discover and elucidate molecular mechanisms underlying bacterial pathogenesis and host responses within the context of an intact host.
-Recent advances in genetic manipulations, stem cell and microfluid technologies has enabled us to now use human organoids and intestine-on-chip systems to model the interactions between pathogens or commensals with the human gastrointestinal tract.
+Recent advances in genetic manipulation, stem cell, tissue engineering and microfluid technologies have now enabled us to use human intestinal organoids and intestine-on-chip systems to model the interactions between pathogens or commensals with the human gastrointestinal tract.